orientechnologies/orientdb-docs/src/marcopolo/MarcoPolo-delete-record.md

 #### Options

-This functin provides two additional options:
+This function provides two additional options:

-- **`:no_response`** Defeines whether you want your application to wait for a response from OrientDB.
+- **`:no_response`** Defines whether you want your application to wait for a response from OrientDB.
 When set to `true`, it returns `:ok` on every operation, regardless of whether it's successful.

 - **`:timeout`** Defines the timeout value in milliseconds.
 In the event that the query takes longer than the alloted time, MarcoPolo sends an exit signal to the calling process.